New Device Restrictions On Some Flights: Few Facts, Many Questions

 "It simply has to be based on some specific intelligence," security expert Bruce Schneier told NPR by email.
 "It's too focused on a particular tactic to be anything else."

-But DHS wouldn't confirm any specific threat or say if it is drawing on newly discovered intelligence, or a new analysis of existing intel; instead, it simply refers to "ongoing," "longstanding" and "continue[d]" threats.
+But DHS wouldn't confirm any specific threat or say whether it is drawing on newly discovered intelligence or a new analysis of existing intel; instead, it simply refers to "ongoing," "longstanding" and "continue[d]" threats.

 Given deep rivalries between Middle Eastern and U.S. carriers, some analysts have implied or outright alleged business interests are at play as well.
 The DHS restrictions will inconvenience some passengers but not hurt U.S. carriers, since they don't use those airports.